Applying, waiting lists and vacancies

 Once you’ve accepted an offer, while it is possible to move to more preferred accommodation later, it will probably take some time, as your need for placement would no longer be considered urgent.

-And it’s ok to change your mind.
+And it’s okay to change your mind.
 You don’t have to accept an offer, and there’s no penalty if you say no.

 Signing up and moving in